kissurda93/webshop/README.md

 # GaborShop

 A fictitious webshop.
 Which was made for learning purposes only.
 Powered by Laravel, React and MySQL stack.
-The project includes a SimplePay implementation, but this local version does not use it, as it would require simplepay account credentials.
-The [live demo](https://gaborshop.hu) uses the simplepay implementation to operate the payment.
+The project includes a SimplePay implementation, which is not in use.
+The SimplePay account is owned by my mentor, who provided the opportunity for implementing and testing during the learning period.
+He is currently using the account to teach others, so I cannot release it into a [live environment](https://gaborshop.hu).
+If you are interested, you can view the implementation in the app/Services/SimpleyPayService.php file.
 I hope that installing and using the project will not cause any difficulties.
 Feel free to sending a pullrequest or to open an issue!

 ## Prerequisites